terrianx/blueair/README.md

 # BlueAir Website - [Link to Website](https://blueair.netlify.app/)
-A website created to expand my knowledge and frontend skills.
-I focused on user interface (UI) and user experience (UX) design.
+A mock website meant for a business that delivers fresh air.
+Elegance and mobile usability was a focus for this project.
+Through this project, I enhanced my understanding of UI and UX principles in addition to JS tools such as intersection observer.
 Hosted by [Netlify](https://www.netlify.com/).

 ## What I Learned
 ### 1. UI / UX